designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 > gulp create

 ##Configuration##
 All of the settings can be set by altering the parameters in the config.json file.
 You may use various styles of comments within this file (although json itself does not allow them - these are stripped off before compilation)
 There is internal documentation directly next to the parameters that you can set.
+You should not have to change the dimensions in the sizes object unless you are working on  campaign that is a unique size, and it may be best to create a new set of sizes specifically for your project.

 ##To Develop##
 Edit template.jade before running gulp templates